aument-lang/aument/docs/architecture.md

 NaN tagging also uses the fact that most 64-bit kernels on x86-64 store userland memory in the lower 48-bit address space, which fits perfectly in our *data bits*.

+### Classes

+Instances of a class in the aulang language are simply flat value arrays.

+A method that is bound to a class instance can access its internal variables.
+Setting and accessing internal variables is the same as reading and writing to a specific offset in the class instance.

 ## Virtual machine details

 This section describes the various components of the virtual machine.